 The Voices of Freedom staff consists of volunteers and part time employees who have a passion for military history and the desire to help veterans preserve their family history.
-The project is currently staffed by three police officers, a retired CIA employee, a retired history teacher, and an Army Colonel.
+The project is currently staffed by veterans, a retired CIA employee, a retired history teacher, and a retired Army Colonel.

 How do I set up an interview?